picturestone/odysseus/README.md

 This tool does the redrawing of islands further down the dependency-chain for you.

+## Installation for users

+1. Download the Build.zip of the most recent version from the (releases)[https://github.com/picturestone/odysseus/releases].
+2. Unpack the Build.zip
+3. Open the `index.html` from the unpacked zip

 ## Features

 The UI consinsts of a map on the left hand side and controls section on the right hand side.
 The map shows the islands which depend on each other in the correct positions.